Blog / Meesho

 9. Should You Manage Meesho Yourself or Take Professional Help?

-Agencies can help with meesho ads strategy and keywords, but remember: no agency can sell a bad product.
+Agencies can help with ads strategy and keywords, but remember: no agency can sell a bad product.
 You must own the product quality; we can only handle the visibility.

 FAQs

-Ans.
+How long does it take to get sales on Meesho?
 For a completely new account, expect the first few orders within 7 to 14 days if you upload regularly.
-Consistent sales (10+ orders/day) usually take 2–3 months of optimization and building a seller score.
+Consistent sales usually take 2-3 months of optimization.

-Ans.
+Can new sellers succeed on Meesho?
 Yes, but not by copying others.
 You need to find a niche or a better price point.
-The “easy money” days are gone; now it’s about running a proper business.

-Ans.
-They are not mandatory, but they are highly recommended for new sellers to gain initial traction.
-Once you have a customer base and ratings, organic visibility takes over.
+Are Meesho ads mandatory?
+They are not mandatory, but highly recommended for new sellers to gain initial traction.

-Ans.
+Why are my products not visible?
 Check your Seller Score.
-If it’s below 3.8, your visibility is throttled.
-Also, check if you have categorized the products correctly.
-Mis-categorized items are invisible to search.
+If it is below 3.8, your visibility is throttled.
+Also check if you have categorized the products correctly.

-Ans.
+Is Meesho good for long-term business?
 Yes, for the mass market category.
-It offers huge volume.
-However, the margins are thinner than Amazon.
+It offers huge volume, though the margins are thinner than Amazon.
 It is a volume game, not a high-margin game.

 Conclusion